 The results in Table 5 indicate that gay men are 1.6 percentage points less likely to receive the child tax credit (10 percent relative to the mean) than otherwise comparable heterosexual men, even while controlling for the presence of children and number of children in the household.
 A similar difference is not reported for bisexual men.
-We also find that lesbian women (bisexual women) are 3.7 (2.1) percentage points less likely to receive the child tax credit.
+We also find that lesbian women are 3.7 percentage points less likely to receive the child tax credit and that bisexual women are 2.1 percentage points less likely to receive the child tax credit.
 This result holds when restricting to the below FPL sample; we find lesbian women experiencing poverty are 8.3 percentage points less likely to receive the child tax credit (27 percent relative to the mean) than otherwise comparable heterosexual women.
-Additionally, we find that bisexual women experiencing poverty are 3.5 percentage points more likely to receive the child tax credit (12 percent relative to the mean) than otherwise comparable heterosexual women.
+Additionally, we find that bisexual women experiencing poverty are 3.5 percentage points less likely to receive the child tax credit (12 percent relative to the mean) than otherwise comparable heterosexual women.
 In Appendix Table 1, we present results that are robust to restricting our sample to individuals who have a child present in the household; even among only adults with children in the household, gay men, lesbian women, and bisexual women are significantly less likely to receive the child tax credit than their heterosexual counterparts.